Stramp/Api-Strapi-MySite/README.md

 # Api-Strapi-MySite
-Api with Strapi and mongo for my site docker
+Api with Strapi and PostG for my site docker